 To help you choose the reference management software that is right for you there are many websites providing comparisons.
 The most extensive is probably a Wikipedia website which compares about 30 options based on various criteria.
 If you are a student or non-professional user and are looking for free software Mendeley, Bibme, or Zotero may do just fine.
 Just be aware that the free programs may have a limited number of styles available or a limited number of references that can be stored.
 I tried Mendeley at the request of a client and found it easy to use.
 Mendeley let me download various journal styles and I was able to share the database with the client online.
 A new online reference management tool is Citasion, I have not tried it yet but it claims to be especially suitable for collaborations on the web, and its free, so maybe worth a try.

-If you work at a research institute, the institute usually provides the software for one of the commercial programs such as Endnote or RefWorks, or you can obtain one with a discount.
-The first commercially available reference manager software, Reference Manager, has unfortunately recently been discontinued and is no longer supported.
+If you work at a research institute, the institute usually provides the software for one of the commercial programs such as Endnote or RefWorks, or you can obtain the software with a discount.
+The first commercially available reference manager software, Reference Manager, has unfortunately been discontinued and is no longer supported.
 Your Reference Manager database can however easily be imported into another program, such as Endnote.
 The commercial programs have thousands of styles available, may allow sharing the reference database with your colleagues so you can work on a publication together, and have many other useful features.
 As there is not one superior program, the choice of reference management software depends on your needs, preference, and budget.
 They have one feature in common: they will all save you lots of time.

 Endnote user tip:

 If you are using Endnote and experiencing problems inserting references this can be caused by other reference magement programs you installed.
 Delete the other programs, or if you dont want to do that, ask me for instructions how to fix this.